daithioc95/MS1/README.md

 ## Features
 Breakdown of the website features by section

+### Navbar
+I created the Navbar using Bootstrap and editing the color to suit my websites design.

 ### Home
 Simple image which I found on pxhere.com.
 I choose this as the yellow glow from the wood matches the teal and the map feature image to appear later.